privacysandbox/attestation/how-to-enroll.md

 #### 3. As an app developer, can I verify if an SDK or site has enrolled?

--   After the enforcement deadline in mid-October 2023, we will publish a list of currently enrolled sites and SDKs for verification purposes, along with their enrollment IDs.
+-   Following the enforcement deadline in mid-October 2023, we published a list of currently enrolled sites and SDKs for verification purposes, along with their enrollment IDs.

 #### 4. How long will it take to have my enrollment approved?